kallaway/100-days-of-code/log.md

 ### DAYS 7 2021/3/1
 Understanding how to use canvas element to put an image onto it and ultimately get rgb value of a pixel under the cursor

+### DAYS 8 2021/3/2
+Edited to render a image in canvas element and added a parent element (canvas container) to make the image responsive to the browser size. (canvas element by itself cannot be set to 100% width.
+Must make container 100% wide and set canvas width = container width)